 • supporting a commitment to academic success and student retention,

-• providing information to faculty and administrators that upholds the inclusion of persons with disabilities.
+• providing training and information to faculty and administration that uphold the inclusion of persons with disabilities.

-Please visit our Web site at http://uri.edu/disability for more information about receiving accommodations, providing required documentation of disability, or general resource information.
-We are happy to discuss specific concerns in person, by phone, or by email.
+Please visit our W-eb site at http://www.uri.edu/disability/dss/ for more information about requesting and receiving accommodations, providing required documentation of disability, or general resource information.
+We are happy to discuss specific concerns by phone, in person, or by email.
 Our office is located at 330 Memorial Union, Kingston, RI 02881.
-For more information, phone 401.874.2098 (for TTY access call R.I.
-Relay at 800.745.5555), or email email@example.com.
+Phone: 401.874.2098 (for TTY access call R.I.
+Relay at 800.745.5555).
+Email: firstname.lastname@example.org.

 Gay Lesbian Bisexual Transgender Center.
 The Gay Lesbian Bisexual Transgender Center at URI strives to create and maintain a welcoming, safe, supportive campus climate.
 The GLBT Center works closely with students, staff, faculty, and community members to provide exciting, meaningful activities and programs designed to enrich the lives of, and to promote equality for, people of all sexual orientations, gender identities, and expressions.